Sian Beilock: Barnard College president

 On July 1, 2017, she became the 8th president of Barnard College, a position she held until June 2023.

-During her first year at Barnard, there was a Boycott, Divesement and Sanctions (BDS) referendum related to Israel, which Beilock came out against.
+During her first year at Barnard, there was a Boycott, Divestment and Sanctions (BDS) referendum related to Israel, which Beilock came out against.
 She noted that supporting the referendum "could potentially [suppress] discourse on campus and that people have different views about Israel and the policies of Israel, and I wouldn’t want to do anything as an institution that would send a signal that some people couldn’t talk about those views."

 Dartmouth College president

 Beilock became the first woman to lead Dartmouth College, beginning her tenure as president on June 12, 2023.
 She said that her focus is on improving student mental health and fostering free speech and open dialogue on campus.
 In October 2023, she launched “Commitment to Care: Dartmouth’s Plan for Student Mental Health and Well-Being”, and later hired the institution’s inaugural chief health and wellness officer to oversee campus health and well-being for students, faculty and staff.
 Beilock also convened a panel hosted by CNN’s Sanjay Gupta featuring U.S. Surgeon General Vivek Murthy and all of his living predecessors to discuss the nation’s mental health crisis on September 28, 2023.

 In 2023, Beilock introduced a time away policy geared toward students who need to take a leave of absence during their studies.

 In February 2024, Beilock reinstated the SAT/ACT requirement for undergraduate admissions, becoming the first Ivy League president to do so following a trend of test-optional policies adopted during the COVID-19 pandemic.
 In a message to the Dartmouth community, she wrote that “the decision was guided by social science research that suggests we can improve our ability to identify students from a wide range of economic backgrounds who will succeed at Dartmouth.”

-In April 2024, she announced the creation of the Dartmouth Climate Collaboration, pledging $500 million towards the goal of eliminating carbon emissions on campus by 2050.
+In April 2024, she announced the creation of the Dartmouth Climate Collaboration, pledging 500 million dollars towards the goal of eliminating carbon emissions on campus by 2050.
 The plan includes the installation of high-capacity heat pumps and a geoexchange system.

-In October 2024, Beilock pledged that she would add 1,000 housing units for students, faculty and staff to campus within 10 years.
-The initiative kicked off with a $30 million donation from two alumni.
+In October 2024, Beilock pledged that she would add 1,000 housing units for students, faculty and staff to campus within ten years.
+The initiative kicked off with a thirty-million-dollar donation from two alumni.